macrocosme/chime_repeaters_observer/README.md

 # CHIME repeaters observer

-Python script to query the CHIME repeater page \([http://chime-frb.ca/repeaters](http://chime-frb.ca/repeaters)\) repetitively.
+Python script to query the CHIME repeaters page \([http://chime-frb.ca/repeaters](http://chime-frb.ca/repeaters)\) repetitively.
 Upon (a) new burst(s) announcement, the script will send a message with burst(s) details to a slack channel.

 ## Before we start